 Common Grackles and European Starlings can be a nuisance on suet feeders, especially in late winter and spring.
 Since I’ve switched to using upside-down suet feeders, they usually don’t cause too much of a problem.
 But sometimes grackles can still get a little crazy.
 They can’t hang from feeders for long, but if there is a little flock of them, they can take turns.
 Lots of little bits of time dangling on a feeder can add up and they are aggressive toward other birds.
 But I have a trick to keep nuisance birds off suet on poles!

 If you hang a bird feeder from a tree, you want the best hanging squirrel baffle you can get.
 To keep squirrels from eating most of the food you put out for birds, you need a truly squirrel-proof feeder or a really good squirrel baffle or better yet, both.
 Don’t just buy whatever you see labeled “baffle” and expect it to work.
 Here is what to look for in a good squirrel baffle.

 Squirrels can drive a backyard bird watcher a bit crazy.
-How can you keep squirrels from eating all the seed you put out for birds?
+How can you keep squirrels from eating all the seed in your bird feeders?
 You might wonder if the solution is a seed squirrels won’t eat.
-Well, there is one seed, but unless you want a very limited variety of birds, it’s probably not the solution you hope for.
+Well, there is one seed, but it attracts a very limited variety of birds.
 I do have a better suggestion though.